Himanshu212223/Java/Complete Spring Boot/1. Introduction/Introduction to Springboot.md

 ![Spring Boot Initializr](springbootinitializr.png)

-Click on **Generate** button and it will get downloaded on your pc.
+Click on **Generate** button and it will get downloaded on your pc, extract the file and import it as existing maven project on your IDE like Eclipse.

 #### What is Maven ..?